 Launch Expeditionary Learning Charter School

-- The teacher population of 32 teachers has grown by 14% over five school years.
+The teacher population of 33 teachers has declined by 5% over five school years.

 |School Type||Charter School|

 |Total Students||310 students|

 |Total Classroom Teachers||33 teachers|

 The diversity score of Launch Expeditionary Learning Charter School is 0.33, which is less than the diversity score at state average of 0.71.
 The school's diversity has stayed relatively flat over five school years.